 If the twitching makes it difficult to keep your eyes open, see your doctor.
-Depending on the cause, botulinum toxin type A injections (such as Botox or Dysport) in the muscles surrounding your eye may be given to reduce the spasms.
+Depending on the cause, botulinum toxin type A injections (such as Botox) in the muscles surrounding your eye may be given to reduce the spasms.

 When to see your doctor

 While most eye spasms are mild, it’s important to see your doctor if:

 - the twitching lasts longer than a few weeks

 - the spasms also happen in other parts of your face or body